Do you know that Agra existed even before the Mahabharata period?

 If you have an innate interest in history and architecture, a visit to Chini Ka Rauza will be a short yet fun trip.
 However, keep in mind that this building sits in a non-spacious locality, so you should be better off with your foot.

-More Things to Do in Agra (if You’ve 2-3 Days)
+More Places to See in Agra (if You’ve 2-3 Days)

 Okay, so you have seen what places to visit in Agra if you’ve just one day.
 Next up on the list are the places you can explore and things to do in Agra if you have more than a day.